heygrady/react-redux-notes/redux-wordpress.md

   ```

 ### Post list component
-Typicall you want to create components as a pure function, we'll see an example of that below.
-Because our list component needs to request posts if they aren't already loaded we need to create our component as a class.
+Typically you want to create a component as a pure function; we'll see an example of that further below.
+Because our list component needs to request posts if they aren't already loaded we need to create our component as a class instead.
 Using the class syntax makes [component lifecycle hooks](https://facebook.github.io/react/docs/component-specs.html#lifecycle-methods) available.
-Below you can see that we use the `componentDidMount()` hook to check for posts after the component has been added to the page.
+Below you can see that we use the [`componentDidMount()`](https://facebook.github.io/react/docs/component-specs.html#mounting-componentdidmount) hook to check for posts after the component has been added to the page.
 In a universal app you might want to pre-load posts, that's an implementation detail outside the scope of this tutorial.

 You can read an overview of [best practices regarding components](./readme.md#components-should-be-simple-templates).